charichard09/mr-robogers-neighborhood/README.md

 inputErrorCheck(nameInput, rangeInput);
 Expected Output: [false, true]

+Describe: isDataType() evolved from inputErrorCheck()

-Test5: "It should take 'number' as second argument and return true if not number"
+Test1: "It should take 'numberString' as second argument and return false if not number"
 Code:
-const stringParam = "a";
+const input = "a";
-const numberParam = "5    5";
+const dataType = "number";
-inputErrorCheck(nameInput, rangeInput);
+isDataType(nameInput, rangeInput);
-Expected Output: true
+Expected Output: false;

-Test6: "It should take 'string' as second argument and return true if not string"
+Test2: "It should take 'string' as second argument and return false if not string"
 Code:
-const stringParam = 5;
+const input = "5";
-const numberParam = "5    5";
+const dataType = "string";
-inputErrorCheck(nameInput, rangeInput);
+isDataType(nameInput, rangeInput);
-Expected Output: true
+Expected Output: false

 ```